 Welcome to this site!
 Michael Giles (M.A.
 2016) is a PhD candidate in political science at Michigan State University.
 He studies political philosophy and American politics.
 Prior to his doctoral work at MSU, Mike completed a B.A. in Political Economy at Hillsdale College in 2012.
 He is a 2018-2019 Humane Studies Fellow, and his research is supported also by the LeFrak Symposium on Science, Reason, and Modern Democracy.

 Mike is fascinated by the relationship between faith and politics in the history of political thought.
 In his dissertation, he examines St. Augustine’s account of the Fall of humankind.
 He puts forward Augustine’s philosophical defense of that event as the key to understanding Augustine’s political philosophy, but also as an under-appreciated source of wisdom for contemporary political life.
-With Augustine, he traces the effects of the Fall on our most dominant political concerns, such as work (is work good?), human sociability (are humans social?), sexual desire and the fear of death.
+With Augustine, he traces the effects of the Fall on our most dominant political concerns, such as work (is work good?), human sociability (are humans social?), political ambition, sexual desire and the fear of death.

 His work has also centered on describing the posture of modern political thought toward religious faith: he has written on the political utility of religion in the thought of Montesquieu and Alexis de Tocqueville.
 His other interests include American government, ethics (both its grounding and its contemporary application), as well as the interplay of economics and political philosophy.